HEPTACOM/heptaconnect-docs/Nomenclature.md

 ## Mapping

 A `Mapping` is used to identify an entity in a `PortalNode`.
 It has an external identifier that points to the foreign entity, a `PortalNode` identifier that points to the `PortalNode` and a `MappingNode`.
 A mapping can also exist without an external identifier when the goal is to describe the connection between a `DatasetEntity` and a `PortalNode` before the foreign entity exists in the `PortalNode`.
 In practise this is used with `Receivers` when the foreign entity is yet to be created.
-HEPTAConnect will prepare a `Mapping` with the `PortalNode` identifier and a `MappingNode` but it will leave the external identifier empty.
+HEPTAconnect will prepare a `Mapping` with the `PortalNode` identifier and a `MappingNode` but it will leave the external identifier empty.
 After the `Reciever` has created the foreign entity and has stored its identifier as external identifier in the `Mapping`, the MappingService will save the `Mapping` with its external identifier.

 ### MappingNode